 Students will be required to pass both the Algebra I and English II tests or choose and complete one of three alternative pathways to show competency.
-In addition, students will be required to earn two of a possible twelve diploma seals that demonstrate academic, technical, and/or professional skills and knowledge to demonstrate readiness.
+In addition, students will be required to earn two of a possible twelve diploma seals(one seal must be a state seal) that demonstrate academic, technical, and/or professional skills and knowledge to demonstrate readiness.